 The Council is responsible for ensuring that its business is conducted in accordance with the law and proper standards, and that public money is safeguarded and properly accounted for.
-In discharging this responsibility the Council is responsible for putting in place proper governance arrangements, facilitating the effective exercise of its functions including arrangements for the management of risk.
+In discharging this responsibility, the Council is responsible for putting in place proper governance arrangements, facilitating the effective exercise of its functions including arrangements for the management of risk.
 For this purpose, the Council has approved and adopted a Code of Corporate Governance which is consistent with the principles of the CIPFA/SOLACE Framework "Delivering Good Governance in Local Government" and also meets the requirements of the Accounts and Audit Regulations 2015.

-For the year ended 31 March 2024 The Head of Internal Audit (BDO) Annual Report and Annual Statement for 2023/24, concluded an overall opinion of Moderate assurance, which is a positive level of assurance and demonstrates the work undertaken by the Council to strengthen its internal control environment.
-This is an improved opinion to 2022/23 where Limited assurance was provided.
-Therefore, the Council are on a positive trajectory, with better engagement with internal audit across the organisation and a clear commitment to enhance controls
+For the year ended 31 March 2025 the Head of Internal Audit (BDO) Annual Report and Annual Statement for 2024/25, concluded an overall opinion of Moderate assurance, which is a positive level of assurance and demonstrates the work undertaken by the Council to strengthen its internal control environment.